CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ## Skill List
 The following list does not and cannot aim to be a complete listing of all possible skills in game.
 Adding new skills as necessary will have to be done by the **GM**.

+Some skills have a list of **skill abilities** that a character unlocks, if they reach a certain level in that skill.
+A **skill ability** has one or more effects and one or more conditions that restrict when they're applicable.

+Using a **skill ability** counts as an **action**.

-For a human, a skill at level ten represents an absolute, almost god-like mastery of that skill.
-It is possible to go higher than that, but that should be extremely rare.
-Instead, the average skill a human could reasonably have in a skill they've been practicing for months, should be around two or three.
-Only years of experience allow for a four or five.
-Anything higher than five should be considered excellence.
+For a human, a skill at level 10 represents absolute mastery.
+It is possible to go higher than that, but only with great effort.
+The average level a human could reasonably have in a skill they've been practicing for months, should be around 3 or 4.
+Only years of experience allow for a 5 or higher.
+Anything higher than 5 should be considered excellence.

 ### Physical skills
 These skills have a dominant physical aspect and are directly tied to a character's *physical attributes*.